Soprano Ruth Welting

 BD: What is the place for obscure operas in America today?

-RW: I don't think opera houses can afford to put them on today.
+Welting: I don't think opera houses can afford to put them on today.
 In Europe they do a lot.
 In London there's a company that does only those kinds of forgotten operas like L'Etoile du Nord, and it's really great!
 We can't afford to take such chances.

 BD: How much do the economic factors dictate artistic decisions?

-RW: It dictates the repertoire, certainly, and in a lot of cases even who the opera companies hire.
+Welting: It dictates the repertoire, certainly, and in a lot of cases even who the opera companies hire.
 Of course, they want big names.
 People come to hear singers that they know.

 BD: Do you enjoy being a "big name?"

-RW: I don't know that I am.
+Welting: I don't know that I am.
 If God so wills that, then fine, but it's not the end of the world if I'm not.
 I'm grateful for the gifts that I have.

 BD: Do you enjoy making recordings?

-RW: The first one I made, Der Schauspieldirektor, I hated because the microphone was so close that it didn't hide anything.
+Welting: The first one I made, Der Schauspieldirektor, I hated because the microphone was so close that it didn't hide anything.
 In fact, though, recordings do hide quite a bit.
 It's kind of hard to know what they're going to do once you've recorded it.

 BD: Is that scary?

-RW: Sure it is.
+Welting: Sure it is.
 You hear what you sound like when they play it back at the time, but when you get the record they have done some kind of weird stuff to it sometimes.
 I know they have to do it to achieve certain polished sounds; I don't mean to say they alter the sound so very much all the time, but take my recording of Cendrillon.
 Hear how much they did to make me sound like a fairy, almost echoey.
-It's debatable whether the music itself, the way Massenet wrote it, wasn't enough to sound like the etherical character.
+It's debatable whether the music itself, the way Massenet wrote it, wasn't enough to sound like the ethereal character.
 I think it's written into the music enough.
 I still love the record and they did a great job and it did add an interesting touch in it, but I guess I'm more of a purist.

 BD: Are records too perfect?

-RW: I think that singers can get by with murder on records.
+Welting: I think that singers can get by with murder on records.
 It's not exactly fair because you're not always hearing the exact truth.
 You lose a lot of the spontaneity of the live performance.
 I'm not one who can think in sections, so all my recordings are done in one or two takes.
 When I did Mignon, I did the big aria, Je suis Titania, in one take and they loved it.
 But that's just me, that's the way I love to sing.

 BD: Tell me a little about Philline.

-RW: I did the record and I did it on stage in Dallas.
+Welting: I did the record and I did it on stage in Dallas.
 I don't know if it's all that believable on stage.

 BD: The ending is a little hokey.

-RW: Yes it is.
+Welting: Yes it is.
 People will go along with operatic license just so far, and I think that goes a little bit farther, really.

 BD: Do you enjoy the part?

-RW: Yes.
+Welting: Yes.
 It's a typical French piece and has a lot of charm to it in the music and in the character.

 BD: What roles are you looking forward to singing?
 You've mentioned Sonnambula.

-RW: I would love to do I Puritani and L'Elisir d'Amore.
+Welting: I would love to do I Puritani and L'Elisir d'Amore.
 I know that role, but I've never sung it and would like to.
 Basically I would like to get into more Gildas and more Lucias.
 In the past years I've gone more into the French and German repertoire for some reason.

 BD: Because they wrote for your style of voice?

-RW: Yes.
+Welting: Yes.
 People don't think of my voice in the Italian repertoire that much.
 The trend now is toward the fuller sound, which I can understand.
 But I think a more innocent sound is right for Gilda, more than a voluptuous sound.
 I think she's innocent all the way through.
 She's just the victim of the awful happening.

 BD: You don't think she sees the Duke many times between the last two acts?

-RW: No. I don't think she saw him again after that seduction.
+Welting: No. I don't think she saw him again after that seduction.
 Let's admit it, she had a very strange relationship with her father.
 He's a very rough man, but she loves him and he's not rough with her very much.
 He puts her off when she tries to find out about the rest of her family.
 She doesn't know even where he works.
 It's a strange relationship; it's intimate, yet not intimate in a lot of ways.
 There's some strain there.
 I don't think it's a deeply warm relationship because if Rigoletto really knew his daughter, he would have seen her need to be with people her own age.

 BD: How old is Gilda?

-RW: About 16 or 17.
+Welting: About 16 or 17.
 That's why I don't hear a dramatic voice singing the role because she is so very young.
 If you didn't know the plot, a heavier voice might lead you to think she's Rigoletto's wife.

-RW: Yes, that's true.
+Welting: Yes, that's true.
 It's an interesting libretto.

 BD: Any other roles down the lane for you?

-RW: I guess I Capuletti e i Montecchi.
+Welting: I guess I Capuletti e i Montecchi.
 I've always wanted to play a Juliet somewhere, and it's the only one I can play.
 I'm pretty happy doing what I'm doing right now.
 I'll be doing a Don Pasquale in Canada after this, and Lakmé in New Orleans.

 BD: Are you coming back to Chicago?